benduong2001/benduong2001.github.io/food_recommendation.md

 *
 *

-## Food Rating Prediction given User Text Reviews
+## Restaurant Rating Prediction given User Text Reviews
 * This sentiment analysis prediction will predict whether a user's rating for a restaurant is negative, given the text data of their google review.
 * For this task, deep learning,
 * In-depth Feature Engineering will be all that is needed to transform unstructured text data into explainable and structured, tabular data.

+#### **Data Preparation and Feature Engineering**

+*

 #### **Modeling, with Class Imbalance Undersampling**
 * Logistic Regression was used.
 However, the target data had class imbalance where good ratings were over-represented.
 There are probably some explanations behind this (maybe users tend to be polite or optimistic).
 To address this, 10 models were trained separately, where each model's training data under-sampled the over-representative good ratings.
-These 10 models had each of their coefficients normalized for equal scaling, which allowed to get each coefficient's average, alongside the intercept.
+These 10 models had each of their coefficients normalized for equal scaling, and each coefficient across the 10 models was averaged, (alongside the intercept).

 #### **Results and Evaluation**
 * The results on the test data showed that this prediction had a remarkable 72-85% accuracy in determining if a user would rate a restaurant as good or bad based on their google review;